 - A reading mode that cuts all the clutter to let you read only the main text of an article, nothing else.

 - Many alternative search engines are readily available under the address bar.

 - The mobile version has an inbuilt QR reader, night mode, and desktop mode.

 Google Chrome easily outshines Mozilla Firefox in terms of flaunting a tighter integration with the galore of Google tools and platforms, such as Gmail, Google Docs, and Google Translate.
-Firefox although offers a good level of compatibility with the same, it’s not as streamlined as that of Chrome.
+Firefox, although it offers a good level of compatibility with the same, it’s not as streamlined as that Chrome.

 The performance of a web browser is determined by three main factors: